treyg/subsync/README.md

 4. **Optional - Enable Content Transfer**:

    - For Reddit: Check "Also transfer saved posts from source account"
-   - For YouTube: Check "Also transfer playlists from source account"

 5. **Transfer**:
    - Click "Start Transfer" to begin the process